Biological Sciences

 Cannot enroll if Class is Graduate

-This course emphasizes the use of advanced microbiological techniques for understanding the genetics and physiology of microorganisms.
-Experiments focus on the understanding of general microbial phenomena, such as nutrition, metabolism and biochemistry; protein and nucleic acid synthesis; energy generation, enzyme regulation, membrane transport, motility, differentiation, cellular communication and the behavior of populations.
+Microbial Genetics and Physiology Laboratory emphasizes the use of advanced microbiological techniques for understanding the genetics and physiology of microorganisms.
+Experiments focus on the understanding of general microbial phenomena, such as nutrition, metabolism, and biochemistry; protein and nucleic acid synthesis; energy generation, enzyme regulation, membrane transport, motility, differentiation, cellular communication, and the behavior of populations.
+The course involves laboratory work, data analysis of molecular data using bioinformatic tools, abstract writing, and poster presentation.
 (W).

 Prerequisite(s): BIOL 140*